JaxPlays-Inc/jaxplays-data/_posts/2023-08-12-dangerous-love-murder-ballad-takes-center-stage-at-abet.md

 [*Murder Ballad*](/productions/2023-murder-ballad/) runs August 11 through August 27 in the [Grace Darling Studio Theatre](/venues/grace-darling-studio-theatre) at [Players by the Sea](/theatres/players-by-the-sea).

 For more information, full cast and crew credits, and links to tickets, visit the [*Murder Ballad*](/productions/2023-murder-ballad/) page here on JaxPlays.

+**Correction:** A previous version of this article erroneously stated that Jonathan Larson was involved in the conception of Murder Ballad.
+Julia Jordan, who created Murder Ballad, is a Jonathan Larson Award winner.
+The article has been updated to reflect the correct information.
+We regret the error.